robstermarinho/small_task_list_laravel/README.md

+#Creating tables in database and Seeding the tables with some users and tasks
+php artisan migrate --seed

 #Running the application
 php artisan serve

-#Creating tables in database
-php artisan migrate

-#Seeding the tables with some users and tasks
-php artisan db:seed

-#Node Modules
-npm install

-#